Volunteer Information Meetings

 Do you have more questions about what volunteer opportunities our organization needs help with?
 Are you curious how our programs work?
 Feel free to stop by a volunteer information session to learn more.
 We will have a knowledgable staff member to go over the basics and answer any additional questions you may have.
 If volunteering with the Pet Pantry seems like a match for you, they will give you more information about the steps to take to become part of our team so you too can help to "Meet the Need" in Lancaster County.

-Our next two dates for volunteer information meetings are:
+Our next date for volunteer information meeting is:

 Wednesday, November 13th, 2019 at 6 pm